sy77777en/video_annotation_folk/labels_markdown/cam_setup/height_wrt_ground/end_with/index.md

 <details>
 <summary><h4> Prompt (Definition)</h4></summary>

-- The video ends with the camera positioned at eye level, approximately at a person's eye height, including any height above waist but below overhead level.
+- The video ends with the camera positioned at eye level (roughly at a person's eye height, above the waist).

 </details>